Idaho State Land & Soil Evaluation Event CDE

 Students have prepared to “evaluate” the soil and learn to recognize soil factors and to assess soil characteristics.
 This training helps students make wise decisions in managing and using soil and land resources.
 Preparing and competing in this competition can help participants understand basic soil properties and how this affects crop growth.
 They learn why various soils respond differently to a variety of management practices, and how soil properties may be used as a basis for selecting a home site.

 Students compete in Regional contests held around the state.
 Winners at the regional contests come to Burley to compete in the Idaho State Contest.
 15 FFA Teams attended the 2020 Idaho State competition.
 Preston FFA placed first and Rigby FFA placed second.
 Both teams will receive scholarship money to assist with their travel to attend and compete at the national Land & Soil Evaluation Contest next spring.

 Regional winning FFA & 4-H teams from around the state of Idaho advanced to the Idaho State Land & Soil Evaluation Career Development Event in October.

-The program was initiated at Burley in 1971 when Soil Conservation Service soil scientist, Glen Logan, worked with a group of Future Farmers of America at a state event.
-He also went with them to Oklahoma City to participate in the national event.
-Since that time the program has grown to include over 500 FFA and 4-H youths competing in regional events throughout Idaho and the state event held in Burley, Idaho each year.
+The program was initiated at Burley when Soil Conservation Service soil scientist, Glen Logan, worked with a group of Future Farmers of America at a state event.
+He accompanied the team to the National Land & Soil Evaluation Event in Oklahoma City the following Spring in 1971.
+Since that time the program has grown to include over 500 FFA and 4-H youths competing in regional events throughout the state of Idaho.
+Winning teams at regional events attend the Idaho State event held in Burley, Idaho each year.